admin-shell-io/aasx-package-explorer/CONTRIBUTING.md

 actions.
 The CI includes building the solution, running the test, inspecting the code *etc.* (see below the section "Pre-merge Checks").

-**Branch Infix.** If the pull request contains only changes to the documentation, make sure you infix your branch name with `/doc/` (*e.g.*, `mristin/doc/Describe-CI-in-Readme`).
-This will signal to CI that only a reduced set of checks should be performed.

-(**Note**.
-We are all adults.
-Please do not game the system to push through your changes unchecked and be extra cautious when you submit such a pull request.)

 ## Commit Messages

 The commit messages follow the guidelines from